Please bring a laptop and power cord—each class will be centered around hands-on exercises.

-John Mount is a principal consultant at Win-Vector LLC a San Francisco data science consultancy.
+John Mount is a principal consultant at Win-Vector LLC, a San Francisco data science consultancy.
 John has worked as a computational scientist in biotechnology and a stock-trading algorithm designer and has managed a research team for Shopping.com (now an eBay company).
-John is the coauthor of Practical Data Science with R (Manning Publications, 2014).
+He is the coauthor of Practical Data Science with R (Manning Publications, 2014).
 John started his advanced education in mathematics at UC Berkeley and holds a PhD in computer science from Carnegie Mellon (specializing in the design and analysis of randomized algorithms).
 He currently blogs about technical issues at the Win-Vector blog, tweets at @WinVectorLLC, and is active in the Rotary.
 Please contact email@example.com for projects and collaborations.

 Comments on this page are now closed.